rndme/intraHTML/README.md

 If you have html that defines 1000 table rows and you change 1 row, only 1 row on the screen will be adjusted, preserving text inputs and selections on the 999 unchanged rows.

+## Why use it?
+It combines the user-friendliness of data-binding with the flexibility of html string generation.

+Setting div.innerHTML with new content destroys form values, selections, scroll positions, and mode.
+Conversely, generating HTML these days is incredibly fast and convenient with everything from templates like Mustache/Handlbars/Jade, to PHP and it's cornucopia of frameworks.

+If one could simply generate new HTML and show it, apps would be easy to develop.
+Now, it's easy to do just that.
+With intraHTML, you can update your entire view without the nasty side-effects.
+Any and all template systems can seamlessly keep a view updated.

 ### How is intraHTML different than react, vue, deku, angular, and others?
 intraHTML is less dogmatic; it's just a function that updates the DOM with a string, wherever that string might come from.
 There is no API, no special way of building components, no list of banned libraries or practices, no build process required, and no browser blacklist; even IE8 works with just a generic ES5 polyfill.
 In short, there's not much to intraHTML, which means less to get in your way, less to learn, and less to worry about.